 Did Patsy Cline Have A Premonition About Her Own Death?

-Cline Paved the Way For Female Country Artists
+Cline Paved The Way For Female Country Artists

 During the 1950s and 1960s, Patsy Cline, who was born in 1932, capitalized on her rich, contralto voice, hard-work, and a few lucky breaks to rise to the top of the country music industry.
 She, along with Kitty Wells, was responsible for laying the foundation for other women in the male-dominated country music.
 Many of her songs were cross-over hits with wide appeal.
-Many of the female country superstars that came after her name Cline as an inspiration, including Reba McEntire, Taylor Swift, LeAnn Rimes, and more.
+Many of the female country superstars that came after her name Cline as an inspiration, including Dolly Parton, Reba McEntire, Taylor Swift, LeAnn Rimes, and more.